Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: If database is found and player has a score higher than 500 remove auto kick from air vehicles after 30 seconds
 - Added: Dynamic pylon loadout editor.
 Just enter a plane or chopper which supports it while it doesn't move and engine is out at base and you get the action menu
-- Fixed: CAS plane rocketlauncher should now also work for dynamic loadout planes (like RHS A10 or SU25) and many more fixes and optimizations
+- Fixed: CAS plane rocketlauncher should now also work for dynamic loadout planes (like RHS A10 or SU25)
+- Changed: Respawn scripts for vehicles...
+		   - Give the vehicle a unique var name in the editor.
+The var name has to start with d_add_vec_
+		   - You can add the following setVariable options to the init line of the vehicle in the editor:
+		     * this setVariable ["d_respawn_delay", 100]; // default is 300, if you use -1 the vehicle respawns almost immediately
+			 * this setVariable ["d_respawn_fuelcheck", false]; // if true, the vehicle respawns with the same fuel it had when it was destroyed, default true
+			 * this setVariable ["d_respawn_liftit", true]; // The vehicle can now be lifted by a lift chopper
+			 * this setVariable ["d_respawn_icon_text_col", ["n_support", "Vec 1", "ColorWhite"]]; // Adds a marker, text to the marker and a color for the marker to the vehicle
+			 * this setVariable ["d_empty_respawn", 10]; // The vehicle will respawn after a specific time when no player was nearby (only available when d_respawn_delay != -1

+and many more fixes and optimizations

 3.96